nix-community/nixvim/README.md

 ```
 </details>

-You can then run neovim using `nix run .# -- <file>`.
+You can then run Neovim using `nix run .# -- <file>`.
 This can be useful to test
 config changes easily.

 ### Advanced Usage

-You may want more control over the nixvim modules, like:
+You may want more control over the Nixvim modules, like:

 - Splitting your configuration in multiple files
-- Adding custom nix modules to enhance nixvim
+- Adding custom nix modules to enhance Nixvim
-- Change the nixpkgs used by nixvim
+- Change the nixpkgs used by Nixvim

 In this case, you can use the `makeNixvimWithModule` function.

 It takes a set with the following keys:
-- `pkgs`: The nixpkgs to use (defaults to the nixpkgs pointed at by the nixvim flake)
+- `pkgs`: The nixpkgs to use (defaults to the nixpkgs pointed at by the Nixvim flake)
-- `module`: The nix module definition used to extend nixvim.
+- `module`: The nix module definition used to extend Nixvim.
   This is useful to pass additional module machinery like `options` or `imports`.
 - `extraSpecialArgs`: Extra arguments to pass to the modules when using functions.
   Can be `self` in a flake, for example.